virtual-labs/exp-io-programming-interfacing-proximity-switches-relays-coep/experiment/theory.md

 -   Power Sources: 12 V DC Power Supply  and 5 V DC Power Supply from Arduino 5V pin

 ### Microcontroller Connections:
 Proximity sensor is connected to digital I/O pin of Arduino and the pin is being configured as digital input pin to sense the sensor output as logic HIGH or logic LOW as per sensor activation.
-Similarly, the output is connected to NPN transistor to drive the replay where +12V DC motor is connected as O/P device.
+Similarly, the output is connected to NPN transistor to drive the replay where +12V DC motor is connected as O/P device. <br>
 ![*Sensor* ](images/switchblock.png) <br>
 Fig: Block diagram of connection